Govt reveals shake up of vocational education sector

 A stakeholder advisory group will be formed advise on the reforms, which the Government expects to be fully implemented by June 2023.

-The cost of the reforms remain unclear.
+The cost of the reforms remains unclear.

 Reti previously released some details of a leaked Cabinet paper, but it did not include any financial details of the overhaul, saying only there were "significant costs and risks to manage" but the risks of doing nothing were "more significant".